Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Preliminaries

-Given such an action, the \textit{limit set} $\Lambda H$ of a subgroup $H \subset G$ is defined as the set of all accumulation points of the $H$-orbits in $M$.
-The action is said to be \textit{non-elementary} if $\#\Lambda G > 2$.
-In this case, the limit set $\Lambda G$ is the unique minimal $G$-invariant closed subset; moreover, $\Lambda G$ is a perfect set (i.e., it has no isolated points) and therefore contains uncountably many points.
+If the action is non-elementary, the limit set $\Lambda G$ is the unique minimal $G$-invariant closed subset; moreover, $\Lambda G$ is a perfect set (i.e., it has no isolated points) and therefore contains uncountably many points.

 An element of $G$ is called \textit{elliptic} if it has finite order.
 By the very definition of convergence group action, every element of infinite order has at least one but at most two fixed points in $M$.
 Among these, an element is termed \textit{hyperbolic} if it has exactly two fixed points, and \textit{parabolic} if it has exactly one.